DHTMLX/docs-todolist/docs/guides/initialization.md

 ## Create containers

 The To Do List widget consists of two separate components: a List and a Toolbar.

-Thus, create **two containers** to place a List and Toolbar into and give them IDs, for instance, **"root"** and **"toolbar"**:
+Create a separate container for each and give them IDs, for example `"root"` and `"toolbar"`:

 ~~~html title="index.html"